awsdocs/amazon-ec2-user-guide/doc_source/virtualization_types.md

 The following previous generation instance types support PV AMIs: C1, C3, HS1, M1, M3, M2, and T1\.
 Current generation instance types do not support PV AMIs\.

-The following AWS Regions support PV instances: Asia Pacific \(Tokyo\), Asia Pacific \(Singapore\), Asia Pacific \(Sydney\), EU \(Frankfurt\), EU \(Ireland\), South America \(São Paulo\), US East \(N\.
+The following AWS regions support PV instances: Asia Pacific \(Tokyo\), Asia Pacific \(Singapore\), Asia Pacific \(Sydney\), EU \(Frankfurt\), EU \(Ireland\), South America \(São Paulo\), US East \(N\.
 Virginia\), US West \(N\.
 California\), and US West \(Oregon\)\.

 To find a PV AMI, verify that the virtualization type of the AMI is set to `paravirtual`, using the console or the [describe\-images](http://docs.aws.amazon.com/cli/latest/reference/ec2/describe-images.html) command\.

 **PV on HVM**
 Paravirtual guests traditionally performed better with storage and network operations than HVM guests because they could leverage special drivers for I/O that avoided the overhead of emulating network and disk hardware, whereas HVM guests had to translate these instructions to emulated hardware\.
-Now these PV drivers are available for HVM guests, so operating systems that cannot be ported to run in a paravirtualized environment \(such as Windows\) can still see performance advantages in storage and network I/O by using them\.
+Now PV drivers are available for HVM guests, so operating systems that cannot be ported to run in a paravirtualized environment can still see performance advantages in storage and network I/O by using them\.
 With these PV on HVM drivers, HVM guests can get the same, or better, performance than paravirtual guests\.